HongweiQin/slubDebug/README.md

 `dmesg` will show the slot number of the new allocated slab cache.

+Users can also specify the slab cache flags.
+E.g.,

+    ./cmd.sh n fzptu 8

+See linux kernel source mm/slub.c for more information.

 ### Destroy a kmem cache

 Destroy a kmem cache in slot 0